SalifD-EE/pomocube_prototype1/README.md

 The next challenge was to handle the end of a segment.
 At first, I thought I just needed to check if the remaining time was higher than zero.
 But doing that resulted in the timer somehow jumping to a much higher time.
 Why?
-I printed the remaining time on the Serial Monitor to figure out what the hell was going on (the Uno dosen't support debugging, alas).
+I printed the remaining time on the Serial Monitor to figure out what the hell was going on (the Uno doesn't support debugging, alas).

 ```
 195